SWEN-755/auth-tactic/README.md

 2. **Authorization**: The Authorization tactic determines what an authenticated user is permitted to do based on their assigned role.
 The Authorization tactic is established across two distinct phases.
 Curing the login's commit phase in LoginAuthentication, role hierarchy is enforced.
 Then in Main, the system maintains a Policy Map linking service URLs to their single required role.
 The final authorization check is performed by the isAuthorized method, which checks if the authenticated user's Subject (the set of roles granted during login) contains the exact role specified by the service's URL.

+Note: Refer UML diagram in document attached with submission.

 ## Running the App Locally

 1. **Step 1:** Compile the files in directory root